Today Whiskey for Aftershave and I are co-hosting the #S2S2D.

-It’s an honour to be part of this blog hop – which was originally set up to cheer up Emma at Crazy with Twins whilst she was isolated from her children after recent intensive radiotherapy treatment for a Papillary Thyroid Carcinoma.
+It’s an honour to be part of this blog hop – which was originally set up to cheer up Emma at Crazy with Twins whilst she was isolated from her children after a recent intensive radiotherapy treatment for a Papillary Thyroid Carcinoma.

 Having been diagnosed in January this year she had to go through surgery as well as this radiation treatment.
-Poor girl, she’d already beaten leukemia as a child.
+Poor girl, she’d already beaten leukaemia as a child.
 She endured all of this and faced the prospect of not being able to hold her nearest and dearest, firstly in treatment and then whilst her radiation levels subsided.
 Emma is 27, with 3 children aged 7 and 1.

 The good news is that Emma is now able to hug her kids as much as she likes, and can share a bed with her husband again – fantastic news 🙂

 So, while we obviously still want to keep Emma’s spirits up, we also want to raise awareness of various cancer charities that Emma supports and to make us all take time to get lumps and bumps checked – something she wished she’d done earlier herself.

 Also, Emma has asked us to raise awareness of the great work that Maggie’s Cancer Centre’s do for those with cancer and their families – from diagnosis, through treatment and beyond, and in the worst-case scenario – end of life and bereavement.

 Something else that Emma would like to do is to find a sponsor to buy an iPad for the iodine room at the Cheltenham General Hospital so other people undergoing treatment can have access to it on a permanent basis (you can’t take your own items into this room due to the high radiation levels).
 Can you help?
 Do you know someone who can?
 Please contact Emma, either through her blog or on Twitter @crazywithtwins

 Now hopefully this little story will make you giggle a little, or at least have some sympathy with an old fart, who is obviously losing the plot!